PyCQA/redbaron/docs/other.rst

 Due to its tree nature, navigating in the FST might not behave as the user expect it.
-For example: doing a :file:`.next` on a :file:`TryNode` will not return the first :file:`ExceptNode` (or :file:`FinallyNode`) but will return the node after the try-excepts-else-finally node because it is a full not in itself in the FST.
+For example: doing a :file:`.next` on a :file:`TryNode` will not return the first :file:`ExceptNode` (or :file:`FinallyNode`) but will return the node after the try-excepts-else-finally node because it is a full node in itself in the FST.

 See for yourself: